Fortunately, there are plenty of other ways to shop smartly throughout the year. We’ll tell you about those, the worst times to buy, and more.

 And then there’s another period you could use to your advantage: the end of the quarter.
 Buying a car at the end of March, June, September, or December often leads to even better deals than buying at the end of the month, as dealerships are trying even harder to reach sales goals.

-Monday tends to be the best day of the week to purchase a vehicle.
+- Monday tends to be the best day of the week to purchase a vehicle.

-While it’s good to shop for a car at the end of the month or quarter, there’s an advantage to shopping at the beginning of the week.
+- While it’s good to shop for a car at the end of the month or quarter, there’s an advantage to shopping at the beginning of the week.
 Studies have shown that car buyers get better deals shopping on Mondays than any other day of the week.

-Best Holiday to Buy a Car
+Best Holiday to Buy a Car: New Year’s Eve

-The best holiday to buy a car is New Year’s Eve.
-The timing is perfect on the last day of the year because it’s the end of the month, the end of the quarter, the end of the year, and a holiday when you might find incentives available on top of being the best possible time to buy a car.
-New Year’s Day is great, too, because holiday incentives usually extend through the first couple of days of January.
+- The timing is perfect on the last day of the year because it’s the end of the month, the end of the quarter, the end of the year, and a holiday when you might find incentives available on top of being the best possible time to buy a car.

-Other holidays like the Fourth of July and Black Friday bring deals for car shoppers as well.
-Since Black Friday is toward the end of the year, you’re likely to find good deals on cars from the outgoing model year as the dealership tries to clear the way for vehicles from the upcoming model year.
+- Other holidays on the calendar can also work to your advantage for car buying.
+Additionally, since Black Friday is toward the end of the year, you’ll likely find good deals on cars from the outgoing model year as the dealership tries to clear the way for vehicles from the upcoming model year.

-Since holidays are usually busy times at car dealerships because of the well-advertised deals available, it’s good to get your car shopping done as much as possible before you even set foot on the dealer lot.
+PRO TIP: Since holidays are usually busy times at car dealerships because of the well-advertised deals available, it’s good to get your car shopping done as much as possible before you even set foot on the dealer lot.
 Shop around on Autotrader and narrow your selection to a few specific cars.

 Best Time to Buy a Used Car

 The best time to buy a used car is in the last quarter of the year, between October and December.
-Some of the same strategies that apply to the best time to buy a new car apply to used cars, but not all of them.
+Some of the same strategies that apply to the best time to buy a new car apply to used cars, but not all.
 Like new cars, it’s good to shop for a used car early in the week and toward the end of the year.
 However, holiday deals and new car incentives usually don’t apply to used models.

 The last quarter of the year is peak buying season for new cars.
 Many of those new cars are bought by folks who trade in their cars to the dealer.
 Those trade-ins become used car deals available to you that the dealer wants to get rid of to make room for new models from the upcoming model year.

 Not only do you get good prices on used cars toward the end of the year, but you also get a great selection.
-These opportunities exist because of the influx of trade-ins dealerships often see toward the end of the year from drivers buying new cars and trading in their old ones.
+These opportunities exist because of the influx of trade-ins that dealerships often see toward the end of the year, with drivers buying new cars and trading in their old ones.
 If you want the savings that come with a used car purchase and a wide variety, waiting toward the end of the year creates another advantage when shopping for a used car.

 Consider the Previous or Outgoing Model Year

 Another potential drawback of buying from the previous model year is that you can’t be too picky.
-You’re limited to buying something that the dealer has sitting on the lot.
+You’re limited to purchasing something the dealer has sitting on the lot.
 If you have your heart set on a specific color, certain wheels, or particular features, you may not find exactly what you’re looking for in a dealer’s inventory from the previous model year.
 However, if you’re flexible, this is a great strategy to get a good deal on a new car.

-When Do 2023 Cars Come Out?
+When Do 2025 Cars Come Out?

 Worst Time to Buy a Car